ozzush/local-first-collab-protocol-prototype/README.md

     sudo iptables -F OUTPUT
     ```

-    After a few seconds both clients should print a log that contain all the updates
+    After a few seconds both clients should print a log that contains all the updates